j1sk1ss/little-std/README.md

-# Mallocators
+# simple-std

-This repository is a collection of simple, self-contained memory allocators written in C.
+This repository is a collection of simple, self-contained memory allocators, structs and usefull stuff written in C. Also, this is a collection of some sort of my-most-used code in my projects.
+You can drop any of them into your project without (or with little) any additional modification.
-The goal is to provide **easy-to-integrate**, **header-only**, and **user-space** memory allocators that require **no external dependencies**.

-You can drop any of them into your project and have basic `malloc`/`free` functionality without relying on the system heap — useful for embedded systems, custom runtime environments, or low-level projects.

 ---